Requirements to be a WMC Consultant

 WMC consultants must be enrolled students with sophomore status or higher, who plan to attend the university and work at the center for a minimum of one year.

-Accepted students who apply this Fall semester will work part time (less than 10hrs) in Spring while taking a seminar on Multiliteracy Center Theory and Tutoring Practices.
-They will have opportunities to work fully (up to 20 hrs) in 2017.
+Accepted students who apply will work part time (less than 10hrs) in Spring while taking a GE course: Multiliteracy Center Theory and Tutoring Practices (UNIV 299).
+They will have opportunities to work fully (up to 20 hrs) in subsequent semesters, depending on performance and need.

 Want to know more about what a WMC consultant does?
 Read about us and our mission.
 Then, visit the CSUCI faculty job site and complete the online application.
 You will also need to submit a cover letter, two letters of recommendation, and a writing sample (see directions and details below).